 HIPAA Remediation is the next step after identifying the gaps in the area of security.
 The goal is to address all gaps and meet the regulation requirements.
 After the risk analysis is complete, it is time to begin prioritizing remediation targets.
 In the risk analysis process, the gaps are divided into three priorities: High, Medium, and Low.
 Addressing the issues that are high priority can protect & secure PHI.

 Sometimes some of the gaps identified are “quick fixes” without devoting more resources.
 This helps in moving quickly towards achieving complete HIPAA compliance.

-Categorizing the gaps in priority levels will help in planning the timelines, devoting the time of compliance team members, and budget to complete the projects in a timely manner.
+Categorizing the gaps in priority levels will help in planning the timelines, and devoting the time of compliance team members, and budgeting to complete the projects in a timely manner.
 It is important to take time and plan the remediation phases properly so there are no delays in the process.

 After identifying resources to address the highest priority and easiest issues, schedule resources to address the longer-term remediation targets, as well as those of lower priority or of lesser risk.

 After remediation projects are completed, conduct the final audit to make sure you are fully compliant.
 It is beneficial to use a third party to conduct your final audit to determine your compliance.
 The network assessment including external internal penetration testing & ransomware protection by the third party will ensure that you did not miss anything.

 OCR does not need to understand your environment: they simply need to confirm that you are doing all you are required to do, and fine you if you aren’t.
 They have no interest in your operations beyond this determination and result.
 Other audit firms are likewise driven.
 Neither is concerned with the burden this can create, or whether any efficiencies can be cogenerated along with achieving compliance to offset it.
 This is precisely where we are different from all the rest.
 We do care.